-The Company continued to deliver on its strategy of ensuring optimal commercial flexibility while securing premium pricing for its Green Lithium production and delivering on its "zero tailings" strategy through the Yahua Offtake announced on May 26, 2023.
-Pursuant to the agreement, Sigma delivered 15,000 tonnes of Green Lithium and 15,000 tonnes of Green Tailings to Yahua on July 27, 2023 at a price of approximately US\$3,500 per tonne and US\$350 per tonne, respectively.
+The Company continued to deliver on its strategy of ensuring optimal commercial flexibility while securing premium pricing for its Green Lithium production and delivering on its "zero tailings" strategy through the Yahua Offtake announced on May 26, 2023 and Glencore Offtake announced on September 21, 2023.
+Pursuant to the agreements, Sigma delivered 15.0 kt of Green Lithium and 16.5 kt of Green By-Products to Yahua.
+Additionally, Sigma delivered 22.9 kt of Green Lithium and 15.9 kt of Green By-Products to Glencore on September 25, 2023.